PacificBiosciences/PacBioFileFormats/DataSet.rst

 Labelling subsets
 +++++++++++++++++

 DataSets can contain other DataSets.
-These DataSets are defined relative to the parent DataSet, and provide the ability to label subsets of the parent.
+These DataSets are independent DataSets in their own right, and provide the ability to label subsets of the parent.
 For example, in the following DataSet, all alignments to the reference sequence labelled 2kbControl are labelled 'Control' using the DataSet ``Name`` field::